-Around two years ago, we realized that we needed to provide clarity around progression at UC and in the broader context of individual careers.
+Around two years ago (in 2011), we realized that we needed to provide clarity around progression at UC and in the broader context of individual careers.
 For a variety of factors — one being that we hire entrepreneurial, inquisitive, ambitious types — we were getting a lot of questions about what comes next at UC.
 What’s required to make Senior Strategist?
 When should I expect a raise?
 What do I need to do to get better?
 How do the skills I’m building here contribute to my story as an individual?

 👆 One of the first versions of the SMM.
 We created four levels of “Skills” that corresponded roughly to levels of achievement at UC, and then built out (really rough) maturity levels for each skill.
 Page 1 of three.